Shpota/github-activity-generator/.github/README.md

 the remote repository and pushes the changes.

 ## Making contributions private
-Note: This script doesn't encourage you to cheat.
-Cheating is bad.
-But if anybody is judging your professional skills by the graph at your GitHub profile (which caries no value) they deserve to see a rich graph.

-For that matter, you might want to make the generated repository private.
+You might want to make the generated repository private.
 It is free on GitHub.
-Now, you only need to set up your account [to show private contributions](https://help.github.com/en/articles/publicizing-or-hiding-your-private-contributions-on-your-profile).
+You only need to set up your account
+[to show private contributions](https://help.github.com/en/articles/publicizing-or-hiding-your-private-contributions-on-your-profile).
 This way GitHub users will see that you contributed something, but they won't be able to see what exactly.